WHAT SPECS SHOULD MY SOURCE FILE BE?

 WHAT'S THE DIFFERENCE BETWEEN A CRU DRIVE AND A USB DRIVE?

-The standard CRU drive comes packed in a pelican case and is designed to slot directly into the cinema server.
-Your DCP will ingest much faster with a CRU drive and also gives the projectionist the option to play directly from the drive.
+The standard CRU drive comes packed in a shock-resistant, dustproof, watertight case and is designed to slot directly into the cinema server.
+Your DCP will ingest much faster with a CRU drive and also gives the projectionist the option to play directly from the drive itself.

 USB drives lack these advantages but are less expensive and more convenient to transport, so we tend to reserve them for short form projects.